What You Need To Know

 Frequently Asked Questions

-How can I tell if a sheet or blanket has flame‑retardant chemicals?
+How can I tell if a textile contains flame retardant chemicals?